AlexandraVillepique/RepData_PeerAssessment1/PA1_template.md

 NOTE: For correct display of previous plot, one needs to install gridExtra package.

-The results show noticeable difference in the activity pattern between the weekdays and weekend.
+The result shows noticeable difference in the activity pattern between the weekdays and weekend.
 This results indicate that the observed person is fully employed, most likely doing sedentary job, and tends to spend leisure time on their feet.
-As such, this person can be targeted for outdoor product advertising.
+As such, this person can be targeted for outdoor and healty-living product advertising.